rickardlindahl/home-server/README.md

 # Home server setup

-Run `./create-env.sh` to generate the boilerplate .env
+Run `./setup.sh` to generate the boilerplate .env and data directories

-Edit .env - all environment variables are required
+Edit `.env` - all environment variables are required

 ```shell
 docker-compose up -d